Building blocks for better, more culturally competent legal practice

 Law Society of BC CPD Hours: 13 hours (a minimum of 2 hours will involve professional responsibility and ethics, client care and relations, and/or practice management)

-Patricia M. Barkaskas — Academic Director, Indigenous Community Legal Clinic & Instructor, Peter A. Allard School of Law, UBC, Vancouver
+Patricia M. Barkaskas — Academic Director, Indigenous Community Legal Clinic & Instructor, Peter A. Allard School of Law, University of BC, Vancouver

-Lee Schmidt — Associate Director, Indigenous Legal Studies, Peter A. Allard School of Law, UBC, Vancouver
+Lee Schmidt — Associate Director, Indigenous Legal Studies, Peter A. Allard School of Law, University of BC, Vancouver

 Webinar Archive: This course will be added to the Webinar Archive.
 See below to subscribe.